mys31f/bashsetup/README.md

 ***How to use this set of scripts***

 Clone this repository as a ZIP file as above.
-For ease of choice, there i
+For ease of choice, there is a Ruby script written to reduce as much reading as possible.

 ***What actions are done***